-The technical term is the flehmen response, but it sure looks like a feline sneer.
+The technical term for sneering is the flehmen response, but it sure looks like a feline sneer.
 It's doubtful you'll ever see your cat aim this sneer your way, as it's a reaction reserved for other cats, or rather, their invisible messages.
 They are picking up pheromones that other cats have marked in the environment.
 The motion of trapping the pheromone with the tongue against a duct in the roof of the mouth produces the lip curl.
 Male cats do this lip curl more often.

 08 of 11